 Planning and scheduling

-Automated scheduling is extra valuable for maintenance planning and meter replacements, but also for urgent matters, such as power outages.
+Ai-driven automated scheduling is extra valuable for maintenance planning, service and meter replacements, but also for urgent matters, such as power outages.

 Automatic assignment ensures that the work order is sent out to an installer.